thinkst/canary-utils/README.md

 Logically, your next thought might be, "sure, but that API would be a lot more useful if I had a few spare Python developers to throw at a few projects..."

-In this spirit, we often build scripts and bits of code to help customers automate and integrate things withour API.
+In this spirit, we often build scripts and bits of code to help customers automate and integrate things with our API.
 In some cases, our fantastic customers even write the code and donate it back to us.

 Happy birding!